QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

    end P2;
 ```

-Limited references can't be copied implicitly.
-You can't assign them to
-non-limited variables or fields.
-When passed by reference to parameters,
+When passed by reference to parameters, values are borrowed:
-they can either be moved if the parameter is limited or temporarily borrowed
-otherwise:

 ```Ada
    procedure P1 (V : Integer);